Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Bounded cohomology and L-infinity -cohomology

 \section{Bounded cohomology and \texorpdfstring{$\bm{\ell^\infty}$}{L-infinity}-cohomology}

-The purpose of this section is to recall the definition of bounded and $\ell^\infty$-cohomology, and to formulate Theorem \ref{mainthm} using these objects.
+The purpose of this section is to recall the definitions of bounded cohomology and $\ell^\infty$-cohomology, and to use them to restate property \ref{it:wbnb} of Theorem \ref{mainthm} in a way that will be useful in subsequent sections.

-The study of bounded cohomology is a very active research area which gained popularity after the fundamental paper of Gromov \cite{Gromov1982}.
-Gersten introduced $\ell^\infty$-cohomology in \cite{Gersten1992}, and used it as a tool to obtain lower bounds for the Dehn function of finitely presented groups.

-In the definitions below, we allow coefficients $A = \bZ$ or $A = \bR$.
-We also include the definition of bounded and $\ell^\infty$-cohomology of spaces, since in Section \ref{sec:example} we prefer to mostly work with spaces, instead of groups.
+In the definitions below we allow coefficients $A = \bZ$ or $A = \bR$ (with trivial action of the group).
+After the definitions for groups, we also consider bounded and $\ell^\infty$-cohomology of spaces, since in Section \ref{sec:example} we prefer to mostly work with spaces (more precisely, CW complexes), instead of groups.

+\paragraph{Bounded cohomology of groups} The study of bounded cohomology is a very active research area which gained popularity after the fundamental paper of Gromov \cite{Gromov1982}.

-\paragraph{Bounded cohomology of groups} The bounded cohomology of $G$, denoted by $H_b^*(G;A)$, is defined as the cohomology of the subcomplex $C^*_b(G;A) \subseteq C^*(G;A)$ given by bounded cochains.
-The inclusion at the level of cochains induces the map $c^*:H_b^*(G;A) \to H^*(G;A)$ in cohomology.
+The bounded cohomology of a group $G$, denoted by $H_b^*(G;A)$, is defined as the cohomology of the subcomplex $C^*_b(G;A) \subseteq C^*(G;A)$ given by bounded cochains.
+Here, cochains are functions (not necessarily homomorphisms) from $G^n$ to $A$, for some $n\in\bN$; bounded cochains are functions whose image is a bounded subset of $A$.
+Notice that the coboundary operator sends bounded cochains to bounded cochains.
+The inclusion at the level of cochains induces the so-called \emph{comparison map} $c^*:H_b^*(G;A) \to H^*(G;A)$ in cohomology.

+\paragraph{\bm{$\ell^\infty$}-cohomology of groups} Gersten introduced $\ell^\infty$-cohomology in \cite{Gersten1992}, using it as a tool to obtain lower bounds for the Dehn function of finitely presented groups.